WillowChat/Warren/README.md

 [Kale](https://github.com/CarrotCodes/Kale) is the parsing and serialising counterpart.

+[Thump](https://github.com/CarrotCodes/Thump) is the primary upstream project - a bridge that lets people chat between Minecraft and IRC whilst they play.

 ## Why is this better than other IRC frameworks?

 Warren and Kale have a few advantages over other IRC frameworks: